 Next, the esthetician presses a strip of paper or cloth over the wax, pats it a few times, and then quickly pulls it off.
 The "pull" will likely be parallel to the body to minimize pain as pulling straight up is much more painful.
 The hair, which will mostly be stuck to the wax, will then be pulled out by the roots.
 The esthetician will then pat the area a few times to soothe the skin before proceeding to the next area.

 Skin in the genital area, especially inside the labia, is extremely sensitive.
 A Brazilian wax can be painful, so the skill of the waxer is extremely important.
-Find out how to get the best Brazilian wax and what you can do to minimize pain during a Brazilian wax.

-After you're all done, you can use an ointment like Aquaphor to soothe the skin in the first day or two after the waxing.
+After you're all done, you can use an ointment like Aquaphor to soothe the skin on the first day or two after the waxing.
 Two days afterward, though, you want to use a product like Tend Skin to help prevent in-grown hairs.
 Finally, avoid the sun and tanning beds for two days after the process as the skin has lost some of its protection and is more sensitive to UV rays.

 Selecting the Right Cosmetologist